-All licensees must comply with all City, County, State and Federal laws and regulations applicable to the licensed activity, including Uniform Fire Code regulations the Eugene Fire Code.
+All licensees must comply with all City, County, State and Federal laws and regulations applicable to the licensed activity, including the Eugene Fire Code.
 It is the responsibility of each licensee to determine whether other regulations apply and that the licensee is in compliance therewith.